phandavinci/gpacalc/README.md

-Just a simple calculator for calculating the GPA in TamilNade, India(Standards) Grade Points:
+Just a simple calculator for calculating the GPA as Anna University Standards in TamilNade, India(Standards) Grade Points:
                 <ul>
                     <li><i>O (Outstanding):</i> 10</li>